thansen0/fastllm.cpp/readme.md

 ## Build FastLLM.cpp

 I *highly* recommend building this using ninja.
-To do this run
+To install dependencies and build the project, run

 ```
 mkdir build